-If you want more free games (which is a little greedy at this point but hey), there are also a number of free to play games on the Xbox One.
-Since these are free to play you should expect there to be some microtransactions in there, but play your cards right and you can have a fun time without spending much money at all.
+If you want more free games (which is a little greedy at this point, but hey) there are also a number of free to play games on the Xbox One.
+Free-to-play often means you'll face some microtransactions in there, but play your cards right and you can have a fun time without spending much money at all.

 Download the Xbox Fitness app and, if you have an Xbox Live Gold account, you'll have access to a number of different introductory workouts free of charge for the next six months, including programmes by Jillian Michaels, Tracey Anderson and Shaun T of Insanity infamy.

 The comprehensive service uses the Kinect to track your heart rate and muscles, estimate calories burned, and provide feedback on your form, balance, and power.
 If you want to continue on after those initial trial workouts you're going to have to pay for it, but it's still cheaper than that gym membership, and you don't even have to leave the house to use it.